 Sustainable buildings continue to set high standards across the United Kingdom

 Buildings represent both a significant challenge and a great opportunity in lowering carbon emissions and advancing towards a carbon-neutral economy globally.
 Today, the built environment consumes over a third of all produced energy worldwide and is responsible for over 40% of all carbon emissions, highlighting the importance of the building industry in our path towards net-zero carbon economies.
-In the United Kingdom, a number of exemplary buildings illustrate how this challenge can be tackled while presenting opportunities.
+In the United Kingdom, a number of exemplary sustainable buildings illustrate how this challenge can be tackled while presenting opportunities.

 Enterprise Centre at the University of East Anglia (UEA)